MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/api-reference.md

 ## Overview

-In this section, you will find the specifications for the public Common Data Model APIs.
+In this section, you'll find the specifications for the public Common Data Model APIs.
 There are three sections to this API reference:

 * [Object Model](cdm/cdm.md) contains the specifications for the core Common Data Model object model APIs.